sdiehl/write-you-a-haskell/008_extended_parser.md

   b
 ```

-To support this in Parsec style we adopt implement a ``maybeBraces`` function.
+To support this in Parsec style we implement a ``maybeBraces`` function.

 ```haskell
 maybeBraces :: Parser a -> Parser [a]